Noemata/RosettaNavigation/README.md

 **UWP**

+> **CanvasUwp1** *slightly sluggish depending on controls used, does not leak with either NavigationCacheMode Enabled or Disabled.
 > **ListBoxUwp1** performs well and does not leak with either NavigationCacheMode Enabled or Disabled.
 > **ListViewUwp1** performs well and does not leak with either NavigationCacheMode Enabled or Disabled.
 > **GridViewUwp1** performs well and does not leak with either NavigationCacheMode Enabled or Disabled.